-Fusion services come pre-configured to write log messages to stdout (common pattern in K8s) and send log messages to Logstash (deployed in our Helm chart).
-Logstash is configured to index log messages into the Fusion
+Fusion services come pre-configured to write log messages to stdout (common pattern in K8s) and index log messages into the Fusion

 The Log Viewer integrated into the Fusion Admin UI provides basic log analytics for the logs collected in